Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Systems Engineering and Devops
-#Task 11.
+#Task 12.
-Write a script that counts the number of directories and sub-directories in the current directory.
+Create a script that displays the 10 newest files in the current directory.
+Requirements:

+One file per line
+Sorted from the newest to the oldest